mulesoft-assets/template-sap2sfdc-customer-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-This Anypoint Template should serve as a foundation for setting an online sync of accounts from SAP to Salesforce.
+This Anypoint Template should serve as a foundation for setting an online sync of customers from SAP to Salesforce.
-			Everytime there is a new account (SAP customer) or a change in already existing one, the SAP will send IDoc with it to running template which will update account in Salesforce target instance.
+Every time there is a new customer (SFDC account) or a change in already existing one, SAP will send IDoc with it to the running template which will update/create an account in Salesforce target instance.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.
-			The integration is triggered by SAP Endpoint that receives Account (SAP Customer) as IDoc XML.
+The integration is triggered by SAP Endpoint that receives SAP Customer as IDoc XML.
 This XML is passed to the batch.
 In the batch input the SAP Customer is transformed to Salesforce Account and in the only batch step it is upserted to Salesforce in batch commit.
 Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.

 # Considerations <a name="considerations"/>